selimslab/selimslab.github.io/_posts/2022-4-12-entrepreneurship.md

 1. Talk about their life instead of your idea
 2. Ask about specifics in the past, not about generics in the future
 3. Talk less and listen more
-Its not personal, not about you, its about their lives and problems
+4. Its not personal, not about you, its about their lives and problems

+Keep it casual

-Keep it casual, thank for compliments, and move on Ask questions, take notes, finish with clear action items
+Thank for compliments, and move on

+Ask questions, take notes

+Finish with clear action items